-In matters styled Case number 15/3637 and Case number 15/4353, the Dutch Authority has challenged in the District Court in Amsterdam the prior set-off by a subsidiary undertaking of the MSI plc Group of approximately €124 million (approximately \$142 million) plus accrued interest of withholding tax credits against the subsidiary undertaking of the MSI plc Group's corporation tax liabilities for the tax years 2007 to 2013.
-The Dutch Authority alleges that the subsidiary undertaking of the MSI plc Group was not entitled to receive the withholding tax credits on the basis, inter alia, that the subsidiary undertaking of the MSI plc Group subsidiary did not hold legal title to certain securities subject to withholding tax on the relevant dates.
+In matters styled Case number 15/3637 and Case number 15/4353, the Dutch Authority is challenging in the District Court in Amsterdam the prior set-off by a subsidiary undertaking of the MSI plc Group of approximately €124 million (approximately \$149 million) plus accrued interest of withholding tax credits against the MSI plc Group's corporation tax liabilities for the tax years 2007 to 2013.
+The Dutch Authority alleges that the subsidiary undertaking of the MSI plc Group was not entitled to receive the withholding tax credits on the basis, inter alia, that the subsidiary undertaking of the MSI plc Group did not hold legal title to certain securities subject to withholding tax on the relevant dates.
 The Dutch Authority has also alleged that the subsidiary undertaking of the MSI plc Group failed to provide certain information to the Dutch Authority and keep adequate books and records.
+A hearing in this matter took place on 19 September 2017.
 On 26 April 2018, the District Court in Amsterdam issued a decision dismissing the Dutch Authority's claims.
-On 4 June 2018, the Dutch Authority filed an appeal before the Court of Appeal in Amsterdam in matters re-styled Case number 18/00318 and Case number 18/00319.
-A hearing of the Dutch Authority's appeal has been scheduled for 26 June 2019.
+The Dutch Authority has until 7 June 2018 to file any appeal.

-On 5 October 2017, various institutional investors filed a claim against the MSI plc Group and another bank in a matter now styled Case number B-803-18 (previously BS 99-6998/2017), in the City Court of Copenhagen, Denmark concerning their roles as underwriters of the IPO in March 2014 of the Danish company OW Bunker A/S. The claim seeks damages of DKK 534,270,456 (approximately \$82 million) plus interest in respect of alleged losses arising from investing in shares in OW Bunker, which entered into bankruptcy in November 2014.
+On 5 October 2017, various institutional investors filed a claim against the MSI plc Group and another bank in a matter styled Case number BS 99-6998/2017, in the City Court of Copenhagen, Denmark concerning their roles as underwriters of the IPO in March 2014 of the Danish company OW Bunker A/S. The claim seeks damages of DKK 534,270,456 (approximately \$86 million) plus interest in respect of alleged losses arising from investing in shares in OW Bunker, which entered into bankruptcy in November 2014.
 Separately, on 29 November, 2017, another group of institutional investors joined the MSI plc Group and another bank as defendants to pending proceedings in the High Court of Eastern Denmark against various other parties involved in the IPO in a matter styled Case number B-2073-16.
-The claim brought against the MSI plc Group and the other bank has been given its own Case number
+The investors claim damages of DKK 767,235,885 (approximately \$124 million) plus interest, from the MSI plc Group and the other bank on a joint and several basis with the defendants to these proceedings.
+Both claims are based on alleged prospectus liability; the second claim also alleges professional liability of banks acting as financial intermediaries.